Skip to main content

 Meets last Tuesday of every month at 11am and 7pm.

-Join Jane and Liz for an informal 'cuppa and chat' on Zoom to share our experiences of breast cancer 'over a cuppa', and give and receive support within a confidential and peer-facilitated space.
+Join Liz for an informal 'cuppa and chat' on Zoom to share our experiences of breast cancer 'over a cuppa', and give and receive support within a confidential and peer-facilitated space.

 Liz Pennington lives in the Bay of Plenty with her husband and grand daughter and is in private practice working in the wellbeing consulting space.
 Liz had breast cancer in 2021, picked up during a routine mammogram.
 She had surgery and radiotherapy in Wellington where she was living at the time.